linuxmatters/jivefire/docs/ARCHITECTURE.md

 This a Jivefire, a Go project, that encodes podcast audio file to MP4 videos suitable for uploading to YouTube.

 Orientate yourself with the project by reading the documentation (README.md and docs/ARCHITECTURE.md) and analysing the code.
-You should refer to the ffmpeg-go source code when required, it can usually be found in `/tmp/ffmpeg-go-research`, but if it is not there you can use `gh` to clone it from https://github.com/csnewman/ffmpeg-go
+This project uses `ffmpeg-statigo` for FFmpeg 8.0 static bindings, included as a git submodule in `vendor/ffmpeg-statigo`.

 Sample audio file is in `testdata/`.
 You should only build and test via `just` commands.
 We are using NixOS as the host operating system and `flake.nix` provides tooling for the development shell.
 I use the `fish` shell.
 If you need to create "throw-away" test code, the put it in `testdata/`.